-You might have seen our energy productivity glossary of terms in a previous blog post.
-There you can find a dictionary of basic concepts that are sure to ring a bell for the most advanced energy managers.
-But even if you are a non-energy professional interested in energy saving and energy management, they’ll come in handy!
+You might have read our energy productivity glossary of terms article where you can find a dictionary of basic concepts that will appeal to even the most advanced energy managers.
+But even if you are a non-energy professional interested in energy saving and energy management, they will surely be useful!

-Today we are taking a closer look at the definition of the term “energy consumption“.
+In this article, we take a closer look at the definition of the term “energy consumption“.

 Energy consumption refers to ALL the energy used to perform an action, manufacture something or simply inhabit a building.

 - In a factory, total energy consumption can be measured by looking at how much energy a production process consumes, for example, by making car parts.
-This will include water, electricity, gas… any energy source needed for the stuffed animals to be made.
+This will include water, electricity, gas… any energy source needed to transform the raw material into the final product

-- In a household, energy consumption will include electricity, gas, water, and any other energy used to live in it.
+- In a household, energy consumption includes electricity, gas, water, and any other energy used to live comfortably.

-- The energy consumption of a bus includes how much diesel or gasoline it uses to run.
+- The energy consumption of transportation includes how much diesel or gasoline vehicles consume to run.

-All this to clear up the following: energy consumption does not necessarily come from a single energy source.
-It is a common misconception to think that to save energy you have to save electricity.
-It could very well be a totally different energy source that has the greatest impact on a certain process.
+It is essential to understand that energy consumption does not necessarily come from a single energy source.
+Indeed, it is a common misconception to think that to save energy you have to save electricity whereas it could be a totally different energy source that has the greatest impact on a certain process.

-Looking closely at the definition of energy consumption and going back to our first example, the car parts factory, means we have to consider how an entire production process is evaluated.
-If you are part of a value-added process such as industrial metallurgy (like TACSA, for example) the process does not end when the car parts are manufactured.
-If your delivery fleet takes them to the customer, the gasoline from that fleet also forms part of your energy consumption.
+Looking closely at the definition of energy consumption, it means that the entire production process must be evaluated.
+If you are part of a value-added process such as industrial metallurgy (like TACSA, for instance) the process does not end when the final product is manufactured.
+Indeed, if your shipping fleet brings them to the customer, the fuel for this delivery fleet is also part of your energy consumption.

 Given the above information, figuring out the answer to this question is easy.
 In economic terms, your energy consumption is the sum total of your energy bills.